How Commercial Solar Can Help Your Business

 For more information about your state, check the Database of State Incentives for Renewables & Efficiency.
 Additionally — counties, cities, municipalities, utility companies and nonprofits may offer incentives, rebates or grants.

 While the science remains the same, there are differences between solar systems that power homes and systems that power commercial buildings.
-This ranges from size, installation, cost, time, color, placement and financing.
+The Enact process remains similar for both homeowners and businesses as we offer customized solar solutions for our customers.
+Differences range from size, installation, cost, time, color, placement and financing.
+For both residential and commercial customers, going solar offers financial and environmental benefits.

 Size